 The disclosures contained herein relate to CoBank, ACB and its wholly-owned subsidiaries, CoBank, FCB and Farm Credit Leasing Services Corporation (FCL), collectively hereinafter referred to as CoBank or the Bank.
 These entities are also consolidated in our financial statements prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
 FCL is required to comply with the capital regulations on a standalone basis, but it is not required to make the disclosures contained herein for CoBank as a whole.
-FCL's capital ratios exceeded the minimum regulatory requirements at June 30, 2021.
+FCL's capital ratios exceeded the minimum regulatory requirements at September 30, 2021.
+The FCA adopted a final rule on September 9, 2021, which among other changes, including those discussed on page 17, eliminates the requirement for FCL to report regulatory capital ratios on a stand-alone basis beginning on January 1, 2022.